-Every 14 seconds, a cyber ransomware attack occurs with the potential to cause long-lasting financial and reputational damage.
-It will just seem like another disquieting statistic — until it happens to your organization.
+Every 14 seconds, a cyber ransomware infections attack occurs with the potential to cause long-lasting financial and reputational damage.
+It will seem like another alarming statistic — until it happens to your organization.

 In a previous life, I experienced a ransom attack.
 The system breach was discovered in the early morning — and spread like wildfire.
-A task force was quickly assembled, signs were posted to inform employees, and the main conference room was converted into a makeshift war room.
-Our third-party incident response team and forensic specialists started strategizing and developing response plans, and I was called in to help due to internal audit’s valuable knowledge of risk management, business processes, and the overall control environment.
+A task force was assembled, signs were posted to inform employees, and the main conference room was converted into a makeshift war room.
+Our third-party incident response team and forensic specialists started strategizing and developing ransomware action plans.
+I was called in to help due to internal audit’s knowledge of risk management, business processes, and the overall control environment.

-Based on my previous experience, I wanted to share key lessons I learned with fellow audit, risk, and compliance leaders who — given the increasing frequency of attacks — may find themselves in a similar situation.
-In this two-part article series I cover what to expect during the immediate response to a ransom attack, and key challenges and success factors for Internal Audit during containment and post-event recovery.
+Based on my experience, I wanted to share key lessons I learned with fellow audit, risk, and compliance leaders who — given the increasing frequency of attacks — may find themselves in a similar situation.
+In this two-part article series, I cover what to expect during the immediate response to a ransom attack and key challenges and success factors for Internal Audit during containment and post-event recovery.

-Intended to generate revenue from unsuspecting victims, ransom attacks are the most pervasive type of cyberattacks today.
+Ransom attacks are the most pervasive type of cyberattacks today, and these are intended to generate revenue from unsuspecting victims.
 The two most common types are:

-- Crypto — where ransomware will encrypt all the files, folders, and hard drives on the infected device
+- Crypto — where ransomware infections encrypt files, folders, and hard drives on the infected device

-- Locker — where ransomware simply locks users out of their devices
+- Locker — where ransomware incidents simply lock users out of devices

 Attackers use your data and information against your organization, holding it ransom by threatening to release incriminating evidence or proprietary information.
-These attacks will cost companies an estimated $20 billion by 2021.
-76% of organizations anticipate they will be victims of a malware attack in the next year, and 55% of those don’t think they would be able to identify or block a potential attack.
+The attacks will cost companies an estimated $20 billion by 2021.
+An estimated 76% of organizations anticipate they will be victims of a ransomware incident in the next year, and 55% of those don’t think they could identify or block a potential attack.

-This makes ransom attacks and security audits a priority for internal audit teams — especially with the increased attack frequency in the aftermath of COVID-19 as IT departments relax their endpoint or user privileges for employees to work remotely, and security budgets are reduced.
+The pervasiveness from ransom attacks makes security audits a priority for internal audit teams — especially with the increased attack frequency in the aftermath of COVID-19 as IT departments relax their endpoint or user privileges for employees to work remotely and security budgets are reduced.

 Critical First Steps During a Ransomware Attack